catherinebui/data-science-portfolio/README.md

 I am hoping that through data science frameworks, statistics, and programming tools, I can understand urban economics, economic growth, people's behaviors and motivation, and socioeconomic patterns.

+Each folder is organized by projects.
+I have a specific folder for "Workshops and Trainings" I have conducted for my colleagues as well as presenting code examples on my computer science programming ability.